rethinkhealth/hl7v2/README.md

 ## COPYRIGHT AND LICENSE

 Copyright 2023 Rethink Health, SUARL.
 All rights reserved.
 This program is licensed to you under the terms of the [MIT License](https://opensource.org/licenses/MIT).
 This program is distributed WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the [LICENSE](LICENSE) file for details.

+## HL7 Trademark

+HL7® and HEALTH LEVEL SEVEN® are trademarks owned by Health Level Seven International.
+HL7® and HEALTH LEVEL SEVEN® are registered with the United States Patent and Trademark Office.